 Adventure to occur Spring or Fall soon.

-At 7:20pm on January 16, 1942, a Douglas DC-3-382 propliner TWA flight carrying Carole Lombard crashed into the side of Potosi Mountain on its route from Las Vegas to Burbank, California.
-Also on the flight were Carole’s mother, Otto Winkler (the press agent of Carole’s husband Clark Gable), 3 crew members and 15 U.S. Army soldiers.
+At 7:20pm on January 16, 1942, a Douglas DC-3-382 propliner TWA flight carrying Carole Lombard crashed into a sheer cliff on the side of Potosi Mountain on its route from Las Vegas to Burbank, California.
+Also on the flight were Carole’s mother Elizabeth Peters, Otto Winkler (the press agent and best friend of Carole’s husband Clark Gable), 3 crew members and 15 U.S. Army soldiers.
 All 22 on board died in the crash.
-The coordinates of the crash site are: 35.9510ยฐN 115.4914ยฐW.
-View the historic details here.
+The plane crashed only 32 miles Southwest of Las Vegas Airport (now Nellis Air Field) at an altitude of 7.770 ft.
+Coordinates of the crash site are: 35.9510ยฐN 115.4914ยฐW.
+It’s determined that the cause of the accident was a navigation error.

 Route Starting Point Directions | Carole Lombard Plane Crash Site | Potosi Mountain, Nevada